BoykovaAntonyna/nikita-kickstarter/WHY-NOT.md

 # Why Not?

-## Why do you put `build/` under version control?

-Wouldn't it be better to put them into `svn:ignore` or `.gitignore`?

-Pre-build in VCS has the following advantages:

-- You cannot guarantee, that the build will be exactly the same in the future (because of changing cli api's in node, grunt, sass etc.)
-  - Another solution would be to put the distribution build on a build server.
-- You have a pre build version in your version control system to show to the project manager / client.

-## Why don't you put `dist/` under version control, too?
+## Why don't you put `build/` and/or `dist/` under version control?

-Because each committed version contains every source file and a fully updated build folder.
-The main difference between build and dist is, that dist has combined and minified css/js files, production ready images, no unnecessary files or code-comments.
+Because the output build- and dist-files aren't always exactly the same if you work with multiple OS like Windows, Mac OS and Linux.
+This may cause conflicts or will end in commits with a large list of recurrently updated files.

-Because you don't create releases that often, those are tasks for a release script, and should be made on a build server or with an extra shell script.
+Those are tasks for a release script, and should be made on a build server.

 ## Why don't you remove the prefix from page, main, nav, header, aside, footer classes?